-Action Description application installation (other replication methods) (EMC SRDF, Hitachi TrueCopy, or GCO only replication option) Use the DR wizard to create temporary storage for application installation on the secondary site See "Creating temporary storage on the secondary site using the DR wizard (array-based replication)" on page 256 Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the guidelines for installing SQL Server in the SFW HA environment See "About installing SQL Server on the first system" on page 134.
-Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 136.
-Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration from the primary to the secondary site" on page 263.
-Configure replication and global clustering, or configure global clustering only (Volume Replicator replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then us the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use the set of the se (Integration integration) bet up replication and another activity with a second second See "Configuring replication and global clustering" on page 268.
+Action Description Create temporary storage for application installation (other replication methods) (EMC SRDF, Hitachi TrueCopy, or GCO only replication option) Use the DR wizard to create temporary storage for application installation on the secondary site See "Creating temporary storage on the secondary site using the DR wizard (array-based replication)" on page 255 Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the guidelines for installing SQL Server in the SFW HA environment Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 135.
+Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration from the primary to the secondary site" on page 262.
+Configure replication and global clustering, or configure global clustering only (Volume Replicator replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then us the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use th wizard to configure the HTC resource and global clustering (Other array-based replication) Use the wizard to configure global clustering, and then set up replication See "Configuring replication and global clustering" on page 267.
+Verify the disaster recover configuration Verify that the secondary site has been fully configured for disaster recovery See "Verifying the disaster recovery configuration" on page 291.